 March 16-20: NACP PI Meeting (George Mason University, Fairfax, VA)

 March 16-20: International Indian Ocean Science Conference (IIOSC)-2020 (Goa, India) Abstracts submission open until October 15, 2019

 March 18-20: ProSynFest 2020 is preliminarily scheduled at the Córdoba Conference and Convention Center (Córdoba, Spain).
 Also planned is a March 17 hands-on techniques workshop geared towards the methodology of working with Synechococcus and Prochlorococcus.
 To help organizers plan for this event, please submit the expression of interest form here.

-May 19-22: 8th International Symposium on Gas Transfer at Water Surfaces (Plymouth Marine Laboratory, Plymouth, UK Early registration is open until November 15, 2019.
+May 19-22: 8th International Symposium on Gas Transfer at Water Surfaces (Plymouth Marine Laboratory, Plymouth, UK Early registration until November 15, 2019.
 Abstracts due February 14, 2020